 Apply the compress

-Fold the clean cotton cloth into a pad approximately the size of your palm or larger depending on the area being treated.
-Submerge the cloth completely in the cooled hibiscus tea, then wring out gently โ the cloth should be thoroughly damp but not dripping.
-Lay the compress directly onto the psoriasis plaque.
-Do not rub or press hard โ simply lay it flat in full contact with the skin.
-For curved or awkward areas (knees, elbows), you can secure the compress lightly with a bandage or soft medical tape to keep it in place.
+Fold a clean cotton cloth into a pad about the size of your palm or larger.
+Soak it in the cold tea, then wring out gently — damp but not dripping.
+Lay the cloth flat on the plaque.
+Don’t rub or press.
+For knees or elbows, you can secure it with a soft bandage.

 -